 Likewise, tennis is also increasing the number of young people taking up the sport through Sportivate, and as such will require additional facilities to ensure it can meet the future need.

 There are also no public courts at all in Uppingham which should be a point for consideration.

-- 4.18 The consultation findings from the individual survey concluded that although only a few "replacement" tennis courts are required, some needed improvement.
-About 50% of the respondents said that the priority was to maintain the existing facility. - 4.19 There were no specific recommendations in relation to outdoor tennis courts in the 2014 report.
+- 4.38 The consultation findings from the individual survey concluded that although only a few "replacement" tennis courts are required, some needed improvement.
+About 50% of the respondents said that the priority was to maintain the existing facility. - 4.39 There were no specific recommendations in relation to outdoor tennis courts in the 2014 report.

-- 4.20 Oakham Tennis Club now has 3 out of their 4 courts floodlit at their site adjacent to Oakham Bowling Club at The Vale.
-There is now no requirement for a new site for the club. - 4.21 Uppingham still does not have any tennis courts available all year. - 4.22 The need for improvements at other tennis courts across Rutland are likely to have changed little since the Sport Structures report, so should still be a priority.
+- 4.40 Oakham Tennis Club now has 3 out of their 4 courts floodlit at their site adjacent to Oakham Bowling Club at The Vale.
+There is now no requirement for a new site for the club. - 4.41 Uppingham Community College has very recently opened 4 new floodlit tennis courts, significantly improving facilities for the County. - 4.42 The need for improvements at other tennis courts across Rutland are likely to have changed little since the Sport Structures report, so should still be a priority.